-• Interface with CPU
+Interface with CPU

-The R2023x is connected to the CPU by two signal lines, SCL and SDA, through which it reads and writes data from and to the CPU.
-Since the I/O pin of SDA is open drain, data interfacing with a CPU different supply voltage is possible by applying pull-up resistors on the circuit board.
-The maximum clock frequency of 400kHz (at VDD $\ge$ 1.7v) of SCL enables data transfer in IC bus fast mode.
+The R2051 is connected to the CPU by two signal lines SCL and SDA, through which it reads and writes data from and to the CPU.
+Since the output of the I/O pin of SDA is open drain, data interfacing with a CPU different supply voltage is possible by applying pull-up resistors on the circuit board.
+The maximum clock frequency of 400kHz (at VDD=3V) of SCL enables data transfer in I2C-Bus fast mode.
+VCC falls down under -VDET1, the R2051 stops accessing with CPU.